 Only when an Environmental Permit is issued to the site operator can the Waste Transfer Station accept waste.
 The site must be operated to an agreed standard set by the Environment Agency to prevent harm to the environment or human health before an Environmental Permit can be issued to the operator.

-The Environmental Permit the site operates under can be viewed by clicking on the attachment to the right hand side of the page.
+The Environmental Permit the site operates under can be viewed by clicking on the attachment in the downloads and resources section.

-Please also find attached to the right hand side of the page the agreed management documents, including; Odour Management Plan, Pest Management Plan and Noise Management Plan.
+Please also find attached in the downloads and resources section the agreed management documents, including; Odour Management Plan, Pest Management Plan and Noise Management Plan.
 The Waste Transfer Station must operate to the standards set, these standards will be monitored continuously by the Council, the operator and the Environment Agency throughout its life.

 How do I find out more about the Waste Transfer Station?